 - When the dough is firm, preheat the oven to 350 F and cover a large baking sheet with parchment.
-Roll out the dough between sheets of parchment or waxed paper until it is a rectangle about 16x12 inches.
+Roll out the dough between sheets of parchment or waxed paper until it is a rectangle about 16×12 inches.
 (You can make it ever thinner if you’d like—I prefer a thick, soft, cake-like cookie.)
 Use a paring knife to trim it into an egg shape.

-- Transfer the cookie to the baking sheet, and bake it at 350 F for 15-19 minutes, until it takes on a light golden color and is puffed and set in the middle.
+- Transfer the cookie to the baking sheet, and bake it at 350 F for 16-20 minutes, until it takes on a light golden color and is puffed and set in the middle.
 Let it cool completely at room temperature.
 The cookie can be baked several days in advance.

 To Make the Frosting:

 - Taste the frosting, and add more sugar if desired.
 Remember that it will be combined with a cookie and fruit, so it doesn’t have to be super-sweet on its own.
 Frosting can be made in advance and stored in the refrigerator for up to a week.

 - Spread the frosting in a thin, even layer over the surface of the cookie, leaving a small margin around the edges.
 Layer the fresh fruit over the frosting in the pattern of your choosing—don’t’ be afraid to play with colors and shapes!